Karen Attiah

 Karen Attiah (born August 12, 1986) is an American writer, commentator, and editor, formerly employed by The Washington Post.
-Hired in 2014, she was the founding editor in 2016 for its Global Opinions section, and was elevated to Opinions columnist in 2021 before being fired by the Post in 2025.
-According to Attiah, she was fired in response to her social media comments referencing Charlie Kirk in the aftermath of his assassination.
+Hired in 2014, she was the founding editor in 2016 for its Global Opinions section, and was elevated to Opinions columnist in 2021.
+She was fired by the Post in 2025 in response to her social media comments referencing Charlie Kirk in the aftermath of his assassination.

-Attiah had recruited Saudi writer Jamal Khashoggi for the Posts Global Opinions section, and her journalistic responses after he went missing on October 2, 2018, after entering the Saudi embassy in Istanbul, led to her to be named 2019 Journalist of the Year by the National Association of Black Journalists.
+Attiah had recruited Saudi writer Jamal Khashoggi for the Posts Global Opinions section, and her journalistic responses once he went missing on October 2, 2018, after entering the Saudi embassy in Istanbul, led to her to be named 2019 Journalist of the Year by the National Association of Black Journalists.
 She and her colleague David Ignatius also received the 2019 George Polk Award in Journalism for their work surrounding Khashoggi's assassination.

 Early life

 Attiah was born in northeastern Texas on August 12, 1986, to a Nigerian-Ghanaian mother and Ghanaian father.
 (Note: For her birthdate, see also Attiah, Karen (2025).
 "It's my birthday, and as a Ghanaian Tuesday born (Abena), it's a special one— my literal birth-day.
 I'm a Leo so I love a photoshoot. 😈") Her father was a pulmonologist.
 (Note: See also Attiah, Karen (2020).
 "I told my dad, a retired critical care doctor/pulmonologist, who spent his career working with ventilators, about @elonmusk's donation of 'ventilators' that turned out to be BiPaP/CPAP machines...
 Dad: 'Those aren't ventilators!!!'
 Proceeds to laugh on the phone. 🙃") After graduating with a bachelor's degree in communication studies with a minor in African studies from Northwestern University, Attiah won a Fulbright Scholarship to study in Accra, Ghana.
 In 2012, she earned a master's degree in international affairs from Columbia University's School of International and Public Affairs.